-The Joint Administrative Board (the "JAB") is the Plan Administration and is responsible for the general administration of the Plan and for carrying out the plan provisions.
+The Joint Administrative Board ("JAB") is the Plan Administrator and is responsible for the general administration of the Plan and for carrying out the Plan provisions.
 The trustee of the Plan is State Street Bank and Trust Company (the "Trustee").
 Hewitt Associates is the record keeper of the Plan.